johnrudolph/beast-master/rules.md

 ## Game End

-There are 4 ways to win the game.
+There are 3 ways to win the game.
 If you achieve any of the following, the game ends immediately and you win:

 - **Hegemon**: You have 30 Gold.
-- **Beast Master**: You have activated your Banner on Beast Lairs 5 times.
-- **Ascendant**: You have 5 Fragments.
+- **Ascendant**: You have 5 Favor.
 - **Crusader**: You kill 20 opposing Acolytes.

 # Movement